Paying Insurance Premiums with a Credit or Debit Card – Risky

 Insurance companies are required by law to give you a 30 days grace period on payment.
 If it is not rectified in that time, your coverage can and is often terminated.

-Hope this article has educated you on why your seasoned, independent insurance professional suggests that debit/credit cards are not a good solution to pay for your policy.
-Remember, he or she does this for a living.
-A seasoned independent agent/broker will always advise you according to best practices and experience.
+Hope this article has educated you on why your seasoned, independent insurance professional suggests that debit/credit cards are not the best solution to pay for your policy.
+Remember, he or she does this for a living and knows “how is goes.”

 As always, we appreciate your feedback in the comments below.
-If you want to explore your options for buying insurance with a credit or debit card, give us a call.
+If you want to explore your options for buying health or life insurance with a credit or debit card, give us a call.
 269-244-3420